Campaign of the Month: August 2014

 Orpheus’ luck finally ran out in September of 1203.
 A team of Tremere hunters, somehow shielded from his prodigious command of Auspex, staked the elder Salubri while he strolled the waterfront of the port.
 Instead of taking his soul or leaving him for the sun, they instead took Orpheus to Constantinople as part of a plot to lure out Achmet the Dreamer and his disciple, Theresa Kymena.

 Orpheus is a master of Auspex, having demonstrated a capacity to communicate telepathically with many people at once .
 He has also proven an ability to readily pierce the Shroud separating the land of the living with that of the dead, and hinted that he can see even further into the Underworld if he must.
 In addition, he has mastered the Healing discipline of Valeran, claiming that through his music he can dispel the worst melancholy and speed the healing times of others manifold.
-He also possessed enough Fortitude to survive an inferno for several minutes.
+He also possessed enough Fortitude to survive the heat of an inferno for several minutes, although he would have surely perished if the flames tasted his skin.

 d = destroyed